-Nobel prize for 3 chemists who made molecules 'click'
+Nobel Prize for 3 chemists who made molecules 'click'

 Associate Press

-STOCKHOLM (AP) — Three scientists from the United States and Denmark were jointly awarded this year’s Nobel Prize in chemistry for developing a way of “snapping molecules together” that can be used to design better medicines.
+STOCKHOLM (AP) — Three scientists were jointly awarded this year’s Nobel Prize in chemistry on Wednesday for developing a way of “snapping molecules together” that can be used to design better medicines, including ones that target diseases such as cancer more precisely.

-Carolyn R. Bertozzi, Morten Meldal and K. Barry Sharpless were cited for their work on click chemistry and bioorthogonal reactions, which are used to make cancer drugs, map DNA and create materials that are tailored to a specific purpose.
+Americans Carolyn R. Bertozzi and K. Barry Sharpless, and Danish scientist Morten Meldal were cited for their work on click chemistry and bioorthogonal reactions, which are used to make cancer drugs, map DNA and create materials that are tailored to a specific purpose.

-“It’s all about snapping molecules together,” said Johan Aqvist, a member of the Royal Swedish Academy of Sciences that announced the winners Wednesday at the Karolinska Institute in Stockholm, Sweden.
+“It’s all about snapping molecules together,” said Johan Aqvist, a member of the Royal Swedish Academy of Sciences that announced the winners at the Karolinska Institute in Stockholm.

-Sharpless, who previously won a Nobel Prize in 2001 and is now the fifth person to receive the award twice, first proposed the idea for connecting molecules using chemical “buckles” around the turn of the millennium, said Aqvist.
+Sharpless, 81, who previously won a Nobel Prize in 2001 and is now the fifth person to receive the award twice, first proposed the idea of connecting molecules using chemical “buckles” around the turn of the millennium, Aqvist said.

 “The problem was to find good chemical buckles,” he said.
 “They have to react with each other easily and specifically.”

-Meldal, based at the University of Copenhagen, Denmark, and Sharpless, who is affiliated with Scripps Research, California, independently found the first such candidates that would easily snap together with each other but not with other molecules, leading to applications in the manufacture of medicines and polymers.
+Meldal, 68, based at the University of Copenhagen and Sharpless, who is affiliated with Scripps Research in California, independently found the first such candidates that would easily snap together with each other but not with other molecules, leading to applications in the manufacture of medicines and polymers.

-Bertozzi, who is based at Stanford University in California, “took click chemistry to a new level,” the Nobel panel said.
+Bertozzi, 55, who is based at Stanford University “took click chemistry to a new level,” the Nobel panel said.

-She found a way to make click chemistry work inside living organisms without disrupting them, establishing a new method known as bioorthogonal reactions.
-Such reactions are now used to explore cells, track biological processes and design experimental cancer drugs that work in a more targeted fashion.
+She found a way to make the process work inside living organisms without disrupting them, establishing a new method known as bioorthogonal reactions.
+Such reactions are now used to explore cells, track biological processes and design drugs that can target diseases such as cancer more precisely.

+“Doing chemistry inside human patients to make sure that drugs go to the right place and stay away from the wrong place,” Bertozzi explained.

 “I’m still not entirely positive that it’s real, but it’s getting realer by the minute,” she said.